why do I like to sleep with my head under the covers?

 To safely sleep with your head under the covers, follow these steps:

-• Keep the blanket loose.
+- Keep the blanket loose.
 Don’t mummify yourself in a blanket – keep it flexible enough to be breathable.
-A thin material on the sheets, such as silk, is beneficial.
+A thin material on the sheets, like silk, is beneficial.

-• Use a lightweight cover.
-It may be tempting to sleep under a heavyweight duvet in the winter but stick with light covers to aid breathing.
+- Lightweight cover.
+While sleeping under a heavyweight duvet in the winter may be tempting, stick with light covers to aid breathing.
 Use heavier blankets further down the bed for warmth.

-If sleeping with your head under the covers makes you feel secure and ensures that you sleep well, there’s nothing wrong with the position.
-Just ensure that you do so safely, always ensuring that you can breathe easily and remain alert to any concerns that may arise.
+If sleeping with your head under the covers makes you feel secure and ensures you sleep well, there’s nothing wrong with the position.
+Just ensure that you can do so safely.